-Big 4 career on the horizon?
-Whether you’re a student or have 5 years of work experience, it’s vital that you understand where you’ll fit in to the Big 4 salary structure.
+Whether you’re a student or have 15 years of work experience, it’s vital that you understand where you’ll fit in to the Big 4 salary structure.

-You already know that the list of intangible benefits to your career is huge.
+You probably already know that the “non-financial” benefits to you are huge.

 But sometimes you want to look beyond the intangible.
 You just want to know exactly what your Big 4 salary is going to be.